rcamino/dataset-pre-processing/dataset_pre_processing/uci/covertype/README.md

 The binary variables are the result of one-hot-encoding two different categorical variables.

+The categorical variables are encoded with integers.

+The target variable is "Cover_Type".

 | Index | Name | Type (Unit) | Description |
 | --- | --- | --- | --- |
 | 1 | Elevation | numerical (meters) | Elevation. |